softspiders/spring-boot-postgres-testcontainers-archunit-restful-swagger-restassured-selenium-hexagonal-todo/README.md

     </a>
 </div>

-# Dockerized ToDo service starter with Hexagonal architecture on Spring Boot and PostgreSQL with Flyway and Swagger support, with testing support based on ArchUnit, Testcontainers, REST Assured and Selenium
+# Dockerized ToDo service starter with Hexagonal architecture on Spring Boot and PostgreSQL with Flyway, Actuator and Swagger support, with testing support based on ArchUnit, Testcontainers, REST Assured and Selenium

 ## Feature tags

+- actuator
 - archunit
 - assertj
 - dbunit